Kudresdss/Generalized-Graphics-Renderer/README.md

-# Generalized-Vulkan-Renderer
+# Generalized-Graphics-Renderer
-A Generalized Vulkan Renderer engine for various graphical visualizations
+A Generalized Graphics Renderer engine for various graphical visualizations